By Pradeep Pandey · Co-Founder · 22 min read · Updated

 SmartLinx built its reputation in long-term care scheduling, where 24/7 coverage requirements, complex per diem pools, and integrated time and attendance create a workflow that general scheduling tools handle poorly.
 It is a genuinely capable platform for organizations with the staff and IT resources to implement it correctly.

 The mismatch appears at smaller hospitals.
 A 25-bed Critical Access Hospital (CAH) and a 150-bed long-term care facility both have 24/7 coverage requirements, but the operational and financial scale is different.
 At 25 beds, the implementation investment, per-user pricing, and ongoing maintenance that SmartLinx requires can consume budget and administrative time that a small hospital cannot spare.
 This guide evaluates the five best alternatives from the perspective of nurse scheduling software needs at the CAH scale, including the specific compliance requirements that define critical access hospital scheduling.
+For the broader treatment of how AI-built nurse schedules work, see AI nurse scheduling.

 Why Hospitals Switch Away from SmartLinx?